MarkyTurtle/Batman---Amiga/gamesource/titleprg/README.md

-# Example Workspace for Amiga Assembly extension
+# TITLEPRG.IFF

-This workspace will be downloaded by the Amiga Assembly extension.
+This is the game title screen, music and GFX all in one load.

-Please see the [getting started page](https://github.com/prb28/vscode-amiga-assembly/wiki/Getting-started) to see how to use it.
+It can be executed as a test build using VSCode and the Amiga Assembly plug-in